Heat capacity: Basic definition

-where $\Delta Q$ is the amount of heat that must be added to the object (of mass M) in order to raise its temperature by $\Delta T$.
+where $Q$ is the amount of heat that must be added to the object (of mass M) in order to raise its temperature by $\Delta T$.

 The value of this parameter usually varies considerably depending on the starting temperature $T$ of the object and the pressure $p$ applied to it.
 In particular, it typically varies dramatically with phase transitions such as melting or vaporization (see enthalpy of fusion and enthalpy of vaporization).
-Therefore, it should be considered a function $C(p,T)$ of those two variables.
+Therefore, it is considered a function $C(p,T)$ of those two variables.